White Guard Affair: The affair

-Georg Diedrich von Essen, commander of the White Guard at the start of the affair.
+Georg Didrik von Essen, commander of the White Guard at the start of the affair.

 On 9 June 1921, the newspaper Hufvudstadsbladet published an article entitled "Will Finland join a Baltic defensive union?"
 (Tuleeko Suomi liittymään baltialaiseen puolustusliittoon?) authored under the nom de plume "v.
 G." The article criticized the Finnish foreign political alignment with other nations bordering the Soviet Union, and caused a diplomatic incident where ambassadors from France, Italy, Latvia, Poland and Romania expressed their outrage.
 In reality, the author of the article was the commander of the Helsinki White Guard District, General Paul von Gerich, who had been transferred to the post earlier that year.

 After the identity of the author had surfaced, the Finnish government ordered the commander of the White Guard, Georg Didrik von Essen to fire von Gerich.
 The situation deteriorated when von Essen refused to obey the order.
 Soon, multiple newspapers began to write about the situation, criticizing the government of interfering in matters internal to the White Guard.
 To enforce its will, the government replaced von Essen with the army chief-of-staff General Major Karl Emil Berg.
 After Berg entered office, von Gerich resigned before he could be fired.
 Berg's actions led to severe criticism from his fellow officers, including his expulsion from the Club of the Finnish Cadets.
 Two days after taking command, Berg shot himself.

 After the assembly of the Civil Guard refused to acknowledge that von Essen had been fired, discussions were held between the assembly and the Finnish government regarding a solution wherein von Essen's firing would be rescinded, and the assembly would instead fire von Gerich.
 This solution, however, remained unfeasible due to lack of trust in von Essen from the side of the government.
 As the crisis continued, various White Guard units began to exhibit a "rebellious spirit", and the organization at large began preparations for separating itself from the state.

 The situation was resolved only later that year, when Lieutenant Colonel Lauri Malmberg was given overall command of the White Guard, and the White Guards were given greater independence.
 The appointment of Malmberg, too, was controversial, as elements of the White Guard had been proponents of appointing Mannerheim as the commander.
 The White Guard was also made directly subordinate to the president of Finland, rather than to the minister of war.